SOUND PRODUCTION: recording and editing your own music

 Sound engineering is based on the technical ability to ensure or create quality in sound.
 Sound is used in various industries for many purposes.
 Having the right equipment is vital but it is only effective if you have the expertise to use it.

-Here are some links to the training available in 2021:
+Here are some links to the training available in 2022 and 2023:

 Training is important because it exposes you to experts in the field who understand the dynamics of sound better.
 Their knowledge will enrich your ability and enable you to excel in your sound engineering career.

-If you just want a taste of the music industry, then here's your chance: Certificate 2 Music Industry - Newcastle
+If you just want a taste of the music industry, then here's your chance: Certificate II Music - Newcastle

 What is the role of sound engineers?